ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/setup/2-anatomyofavisualization.md

 *   `visual.ts`: The starting file for generating your visualization. you can rename this file, but you will have to change some configurations.

 ###`style`
 This is where you will provide any styling your visualization needs.
 The styling language is [Less](http://lesscss.org/), meaning you can also provide raw CSS.
-You can add aditional files, though you will have to import them into `visual.less` or its equivalent, since the packager only accepts a single style file.
+You can add additional files, though you will have to import them into `visual.less` or its equivalent, since the packager only accepts a single style file.

 *   `visual.less`: The provided file for styling your visualization.
 You can rename this file (covered later).

 ###root
-Files on the root of your porject are all configuration files of one sort or another.
-You should not change any of the filenames in this directory, though feel free to add aditional files as needed.
+Files on the root of your project are all configuration files of one sort or another.
+You should not change any of the filenames in this directory, though feel free to add additional files as needed.

 *   `.npmignore`: The npmignore for the directory.
 For more information on npmignore, see the documentation [here](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package).
 *   `capabilities.json`: Defines everything about your data binding.
 You will extensively modify this for most projects.
 We will talk about this quite a bit in the section on data binding.